Hausdorff vs Gromov-Hausdorff distances: Background and notation

-We refer to this latter statement as a \emph{functorial} nerve lemma.
+Furthermore, if $\U'=\{U'_i\}_{i\in I}$ is another good open cover of the paracompact space $Z$ with $U_i\subseteq U'_i$ for all $i\in I$, then the natural inclusion $\iota\colon \N(\U)\hookrightarrow\N(\U')$ is a homotopy equivalence. \end{lemma} We refer to this latter statement as a \emph{functorial} nerve lemma.
 It is implied by the standard proof of the nerve lemma as follows.
-When defining the map from $Z$ to $\N(\U')$, use the same partition of unity subordinate to $\U$ used to obtain the map $Z\to\N(\U)$.
+When defining the map from $Z\to\N(\U')$, use the same partition of unity subordinate to $\U$ used to obtain the map $Z\to\N(\U)$.
 This produces the commutative diagram below, which implies that the natural inclusion $\iota$ is a homotopy equivalence.
-See for example \cite[Lemma 3.7]{fasy2022geodesic}.
+See for example~\cite[Lemma 3.7]{fasy2022geodesic}.

 See~\cite{bauer2023nerve} for further variants of the functorial nerve lemma, for example in the setting when the cover need not be good.

 We note that if $X$ is a metric space and $A\subseteq X$, then the \v{C}ech complex is an example of a nerve complex, namely $\cech{A}{r}=\N(\{B_X(a;r)~|~a\in A\})$.